History of the Forth Crossing: Thomas Bouch

-Thomas Bouch was a railway engineer responsible for designing and constructing relatively cheap branch lines at a capital cost allowing them to pay their way; eg the Darlington and Barnard Castle Railway (completed 1856), the South Durham and Lancashire Union Railway (completed 1861), the Eden Valley Railway (completed 1862), and the Cockermouth, Keswick and Penrith Railway, (completed 1864, with 135 bridges).
+Thomas Bouch was a railway engineer responsible for designing and constructing relatively cheap branch lines at a capital cost allowing them to pay their way, such as the Darlington and Barnard Castle Railway (completed 1856), the South Durham and Lancashire Union Railway (completed 1861), the Eden Valley Railway (completed 1862), and the Cockermouth, Keswick and Penrith Railway (completed 1864, with 135 bridges).
 He made considerable use of lattice girder bridges with piers of (conventional) masonry or cast iron lattice.

 Bouch returned repeatedly to the problem of bridging the two great East Coast firths, the Forth and the Tay.
 When authorisation was given to bridge both firths, Bouch was selected to design both bridges.
 The first Tay Bridge (designed by Gough) was authorised in 1870 and completed in 1878.
 Bouch was knighted in June 1879 soon after Queen Victoria had used the bridge.
 But after the Tay Bridge disaster of 1879 Bouch was blamed for design faults including not allowing for high wind pressure and also for poor quality of various items (e.g. lugs or cross bracing) although the three engineers involved could not agree on many aspects of the report.

 Bouch's design for a suspension bridge to take a railway across the Firth of Forth, had been accepted and the foundation stone laid, but the project was cancelled after the 1879 disaster.
 One of the piers still remains at the site.
 Bouch died, a broken man, in 1880.

 A different design for a cantilever bridge was drawn up by Sir Benjamin Baker and Sir John Fowler, and the Forth Bridge to their design was completed in 1890.